Ipstenu/varnish-http-purge/readme.txt

 = 4.5.1 =

-* ??????
-2018
+* May 2018
-* Due to contention (devs hate it, users like it) the empty cache button colour is removed, and replaced with a carrot icon
+* Due to contention (devs hate it, users like it) the empty cache button colour is removed, and replaced with an orange carrot icon
 * FAQ update re nginx

 = 4.5.0 =